HiromiShikata/graphql-generator-from-entity-definitions/CONTRIBUTING.md

 - Keep criticism constructive and respectful.
 - Report any incidents of harassment or inappropriate behavior to the project maintainers.

+## Coding Guidelines

-## Clean Architecture Rules
+### Clean Architecture Rules

 Our project follows the principles of Clean Architecture.
 This means that we separate concerns, make the project independent of any frameworks, and make it testable and independent of the UI.

-Please ensure that any contributions you make adhere to these principles.
+In addition, our domain layer should not depend on the adapter layer.
+Please ensure that any contributions you make maintain this separation and adhere to these principles.

+### Type-Safe Programming

+We aim for a type-safe programming style, so please avoid using `any` or `as`.
+Instead, use type guards or other means to determine types.

 ## Writing Tests